siddhantkushwaha/Todd/README.md

 1. Go to https://console.cloud.google.com/projectcreate

-2. Fill in Project Name, like "todd-Testing" or so, lease Location unchanged
+2. Fill in Project Name, like "todd-Testing" or so, leave Location unchanged

 3. Change Project ID (optional)